Visiting the Temple of Smiling Faces

 Get the most out of Bayon Temple

-Get there early or later in the day, you miss the bulk of the tourists.
+Get there early or later in the day, and you miss the bulk of the tourists.
 During the busy travel months, be ready for the crowds.
-Pacing your self and you can find quiet moments and great photo views.
-Also be prepared as there is not a lot of shade to be located within the temple, another reason to skip the mid-day visit.
+Pacing yourself, you can find quiet moments and great photo views.
+Also, be prepared as there is not a lot of shade to be located within the temple, another reason to skip the mid-day visit.
 The early evening gives incredible lighting and makes the sight even more magical.
 Despite the crowd of tourists, it is possible to enjoy the peace and serenity of the space.

 Check out these tours to maximize your experience: